 Pisa’s maritime power ensured the dominance over the Western Mediterranean area.
-Port of departure of the crusaders, see Piazza dei Cavalieri, it acquired many privileges in trading with the middle east from 1100.
-The City’s wealth is reflected in the unique Cathedral square, with the celebrated Leaning Tower, the majesty of the Cemetery and the austerity of the Baptistery.
+The city acquired many privileges in trading with the middle east since 1100.
+The city’s wealth in the Middle Ages is reflected in the unique Piazza dei Miracoli where is located the famous Leaning Tower, the monumental cemetery, the Baptistery and the Cathedral.

-If we were taking this tour back in the mid 1300’s we would have been able to visit the famous Galileo, who was teaching Physics at Pisa’s university, which by the way is the oldest, dating back to 1343.
-Today, Pisa still maintains a very strong academic tradition because of this founding father of academics.
+If we could travel back in time to the 14th century we would be able to see the scientist Galileo Galilei.
+He was the Physics teacher at Pisa’s university, which by the way is one of the oldest in Italy, dating back to 1343.
+Today, Pisa still has a very strong academic tradition.

-Pisa is very accessible, making it easy for us to walk its narrow streets and discover quaint markets, which truly define the city’s one-of-a-kind ambiance and character
+Pisa is very accessible, making it easy for us to walk its narrow streets and discover quaint markets, which truly define the city’s one-of-a-kind environment and character.